ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/unpacking.md

 Otherwise you will need the accessories described [here]({{ '/edge-solutions/moducop/quick-start-guide/no-starter-kit-bom' | relative_url }}).

-# Achievements in this section
+# Achievements in this Section
 ModuCop is unpacked and you checked the delivered content.
 Now let's start to connect everything and turn it on.